Italian Renaissance: International relationships

 Northern Italy and upper Central Italy were divided into a number of warring city-states, the most powerful being Milan, Florence, Pisa, Siena, Genoa, Ferrara, Mantua, Verona and Venice.
 High Medieval Northern Italy was further divided by the long-running battle for supremacy between the forces of the Papacy and of the Holy Roman Empire: each city aligned itself with one faction or the other, yet was divided internally between the two warring parties, Guelfs and Ghibellines.
-Warfare between the states was common, invasion from outside Italy was confined to intermittent sorties of Holy Roman Emperors.
+Warfare between the states was common, and invasion from outside Italy was confined to intermittent sorties of Holy Roman Emperors.
 Renaissance politics developed from this background.
 Since the 13th century, as armies became primarily composed of mercenaries, prosperous city-states could field considerable forces, despite their low populations.
 In the course of the 15th century, the most powerful city-states annexed their smaller neighbours.
 Florence took Pisa in 1406, Venice captured Padua and Verona, while the Duchy of Milan annexed a number of nearby areas including Pavia and Parma.

 The first part of the Renaissance saw almost constant warfare on land and sea as the city-states vied for preeminence.
-On land, these wars were primarily fought by armies of mercenaries known as condottieri, bands of soldiers drawn from around Europe, but especially Germany and Switzerland, led largely by Italian captains.
+On land, these wars were primarily fought by armies of mercenaries known as condottieri, bands of soldiers drawn from around Europe, but especially Germany, Austria and Switzerland, led largely by Italian captains.
 The mercenaries were not willing to risk their lives unduly, and war became one largely of sieges and manoeuvring, occasioning few pitched battles.
 It was also in the interest of mercenaries on both sides to prolong any conflict, to continue their employment.
 Mercenaries were also a constant threat to their employers; if not paid, they often turned on their patron.
 If it became obvious that a state was entirely dependent on mercenaries, the temptation was great for the mercenaries to take over the running of it themselves—this occurred on a number of occasions.
 Neutrality was maintained with France, which found itself surrounded by enemies when Spain disputed Charles VIII's claim to the Kingdom of Naples.
 Peace with France ended when Charles VIII invaded Italy to take Naples.